 - 1 teaspoon seasoned salt

 - 1/2 teaspoon sugar

-- 5 tablespoons cold butter, divided
+- 5 tablespoons cold butter or margarine, divided

 - 2 tablespoons shortening